jsitompul/automatic-sudoku-solver-with-pyautogui/README.md

 # Sudoku Solver

 This project is an automatic Sudoku solver written in Python.
-It uses the `pyautogui` library to simulate keyboard inputs and solve Sudoku puzzles on any application where you can input numbers using the keyboard.
+It uses the `pyautogui` library to simulate keyboard inputs and solve Sudoku puzzles on any application (e.g. https://sudoku.com) where you can input numbers using the keyboard.
 The solver utilizes a backtracking algorithm to fill in the Sudoku grid.

 ## Features